 I know in reality Batman will never be truly dead because, well, comics dude.
 But this was the last game that Kevin Conroy voiced before his actual death so there is a kind of finality to it.

-I don’t honestly like the character of Batman that much for a host of reasons, but I love Arkham Knight as a game because of it’s fighting mechanic.
+I don’t honestly like the character of Batman that much for a host of reasons, but I love Arkham Knight as a game because of its fighting mechanic.
 Which brings me back to the beginning.
-Starting a game which has been pre-established as a well regarded, if not one of the best fighting games with two scenes where the player is denied the opportunity to play as Batman isn’t just a good choice, it’s a great design and a great rhetorical tactic.
+Starting a game which has been pre-established as a well-regarded, if not one of the best fighting games with two scenes where the player is denied the opportunity to play as Batman isn’t just a good choice, it’s a great design and a great rhetorical tactic.
 The cremation and the attack on the diner are both scenes which demonstrate the frailty of the body and ultimately how ephemeral it is.
-They are a well crafted memento mori.
+They are a well-crafted memento mori.
 No matter how strong or fit or capable something is, eventually it will break down and die.

 The fight, at some point, will stop.

-Games about fighting rarely involve such a narrative structure because their system isn’t conducive to this.
+Games about fighting rarely involve such a narrative structure because their design system isn’t conducive to this.
 Ryu and E. Honda aren’t going to stop a fight to wax philosophic about the inevitability of death in Street Fighter II.
-Likewise, when I’m fighting 20 dudes who are holding a fire-fighter hostage I’m not thinking about the fact that Batman is going to die one day.
+Likewise, when I’m fighting 20 dudes who are holding a fire-fighter hostage, I’m not thinking about the fact that Batman is going to die one day.
 I’m not even thinking about my own death.
 I’m just watching the numbers go up, enjoying the music, and just trying to exist in the moment.

 Arkham Knight is not a perfect game, but these opening sections are wonderful examples of how denying the player their expectation, even temporarily, can create a subtle impression that lingers.
-Burning Joker’s Body, and shooting patrons in a diner aren’t anywhere near as fun as reaching a 50 critical hit points in a fight involving at least three heavy brawlers; they aren’t even fun.
-But that’s the point, Arkham Knight is a game that begins with death, ends with death, and fills the gap between with color, energy, and life.
-Arkham Knight mirrors the frailty and beauty of existence, even in its most horrific moments as we remember that ultimately all of this is going to end.
+Burning Joker’s body, and shooting patrons in a diner aren’t anywhere near as fun as reaching a 50x critical hit points combo in a fight involving at least three heavy brawlers; they aren’t even fun.

 Joshua “Jammer” Smith